Nutzzz/Civ5-EthnicDiversity/readme.txt

 [b]Credits and Thanks[/b]
 ==============================================================================

-- danrell, bernie14, Patum33, JTitan, snafusmith, asioasioasio, Coffee Junkie, nautil, Nuvoloblu, Oleg153, Rabbit White, Splinter13 for the units models and conversion, RTW unit makers that have allowed conversion of their models to Civ5
+- danrell, bernie14, Wolfdog, JTitan, snafusmith, Patum33, asioasioasio, Coffee Junkie, nautil, Nuvoloblu, Oleg153, Rabbit White, Splinter13 for the units models and conversion, RTW unit makers that have allowed conversion of their models to Civ5
 - seZereth and Porges who've done the initial regiment mod for Civ4,
 - Pazyryk for SQL tutorials,